frappe/gameplan/README.md

 access `http://localhost:8000` in your browser and Gameplan's login screen should show up.

+Use the following credentials to log in:

+- Username: `alex@example.com`
+- Password: `123`

 ### Frappe Bench

 Currently, this app depends on the `develop` branch of [frappe](https://github.com/frappe/frappe).